-during work.
+during working.
 In most of these incidents, it has come out that the performance issue arises when the PST size has increased over and there is not much space left for data to be stored.
 A PST file can contain multiple mailbox data at the same time which could lead to an increase in file size.
 Even Microsoft has issued guidelines for the size of the PST files.
 Here are the guidelines for configuring PST file size in different scenarios:

 - If the PST file size is 5GB or less, it is a high-performance condition for Outlook in any condition.
 (Fix 2GB oversized PST issue)

 - As the file size increase to a size between 5 to 10 GB, it has been considered an optimum range for a PST file size.
 However, if the hardware used is not sufficient it will definitely affect the performance.